 The bottom line

 The Button module allows you to add a beautiful button when working with Divi Builder.
-Whether you are creating a page, creating a custom footer or creating a custom footer.
+Whether you are creating a page, creating a custom footer, or creating a custom header.
 There are a bunch of customization options offered by this module, like adding a gradient background or adding an icon to the button.
 There are also some missed customization options, though.
 For instance, there is no option to set the hover background color.